Skip To Content

 3. Submitted an assistantship application to the Program Director.

 The available assistantship is held by the student recipient over the course of one academic year and is awarded on a competitive basis by the Program Director in consultation with the art therapy graduate faculty.
-The Program Director provides the final decision in regard to the award recipient and this decision is not subject to appeal.
+The Program Director provides the final decision regarding the award recipient and this decision is not subject to appeal.

 Graduate Program Handbook